rordenlab/niimath/README.md

  7. While the code is completely reverse engineered, the FSL team has been gracious to allow us to copy their error messages and help information.
 This allows true plug in compatibility.
 They have also provided pseudo code for poorly documented routines.
 This will allow the community to better understand the actual algorithms.
  8. This project provides an open-source foundation to introduce new features that fill gaps with the current FSL tools (e.g. unsharp, sobel, resize functions).
 For future releases, Bob Cox has graciously provided permission to use code from [AFNI's](https://afni.nimh.nih.gov) 3dTshift and 3dBandpass tools that provide performance unavailable within [FSL](https://neurostars.org/t/bandpass-filtering-different-outputs-from-fsl-and-nipype-custom-function/824).
 Including them in this project ensures they work in a familiar manner to other FSL tools (and leverage the same environment variables).

+The Reason to use fslmaths instead of niimath:

+1. niimath is new and largely untested software.
+There may be unknown corner cases where produces poor results. fslmaths has been used for years and therefore has been battle tested.
+In the few instances where fslmaths generates results that bear no resemblance to its own documentation (as described below), one could argue it is the `correct` result (with comparison to itself).
+An example of this is `-dilD`, where fslmaths generates a blurred and spatially shifted image, which is not what the documentation describes.
+However, many tools may have been developed to assume this loss of high frequency signal and these tools may not perform well when provided with the result specified in the documentation.

 ## Installation

 You can get niimath using three methods: